Bunjin/Rouleth/README.md

   Stake : Variable, check on website for the max bet.
-  Current max stake is 0.15 ETH
+  Current max stake is 0.25 ETH, there is no min bet, you can play for free (except transaction fees from ethereum)

 #How to play ?